Relative Distribution of DnaA and DNA in Escherichia coli Cells as a Factor of Their Phenotypic Variability

 Abstract

-Phenotypic variability in isogenic bacterial populations helps them to cope with external stress.
+Phenotypic variability in isogenic bacterial populations is a remarkable feature that helps them cope with external stresses, yet it is incompletely understood.
 This variability can stem from gene expression noise and/or unequal partitioning of low-copy-number freely diffusing proteins during cell division.
-Some high-copy-number components are transiently associated with almost immobile large assemblies (hyperstructures) and thereby may not be distributed equally.
-We hypothesize that hyperstructure organization of bacterial cells can contribute to bacterial phenotypic variability.
-We focus on nucleoid hyperstructure containing many DNA-associated proteins.
-Our previous findings suggested that replication initiation timing may be the main source of variability for nucleoid segregation events.
-To uncover the role of the initiator DnaA in phenotypic variability in E. coli , we followed its intra- and intercellular distribution using chromosomally encoded fluorescently tagged DnaA and histone-like HU under their native promoters.
-The mobility of DnaA is low, corresponding to a diffusion-binding mode, but still one order faster than that of HU.
-The intracellular distribution of DnaA concentration is homogeneous in contrast to the significant asymmetry in the distribution of HU; the latter leading to unequal DNA content of nucleoids in future daughter compartments.
-The intercellular variability of HU (CV=26%), DnaA, and their ratio (both with CV=18%) is high.
+Some high-copy-number components are transiently associated with almost immobile large assemblies (hyperstructures) and may be unequally distributed, contributing to bacterial phenotypic variability.
+We focus on the nucleoid hyperstructure containing numerous DNA-associated proteins, including the replication initiator DnaA.
+Previously we found an increasing asynchrony in the nucleoid segregation dynamics in growing E. coli cell lineages and suggested that variable replication initiation timing may be the main cause of this phenomenon.
+Here we support this hypothesis revealing that DnaA/DNA variability represents a key factor leading to the enhanced asynchrony in E. coli .
+We followed the intra- and intercellular distribution of fluorescently tagged DnaA and histone-like HU chromosomally encoded under their native promoters.
+The diffusion rate of DnaA is low, corresponding to a diffusion-binding mode of mobility, but still one order faster than that of HU.
+The intracellular distribution of DnaA concentration is homogeneous in contrast to the significant asymmetry in the distribution of HU to the cell halves, leading to unequal DNA content of nucleoids and DnaA/DNA ratios in future daughter compartments.
+Accordingly, the intercellular variabilities of HU concentration (CV=26%) and DnaA/DNA ratio (CV=18%) are high.
 The variable DnaA/DNA may cause a variable replication initiation time (initiation noise).
-Asynchronous initiation at different oriCs may be, in turn, a plausible origin of the asymmetric DNA distribution.
-We specify that the DnaA/DNA ratio may be a more rigorous feature in determining the variability of initiation time in E. coli than each of them separately.
+Asynchronous initiation at different replication origins may, in turn, be the mechanism leading to the observed asymmetric intracellular DNA distribution.
+Our findings indicate that the feature determining the variability of initiation time in E. coli is the DnaA/DNA ratio rather than separately each of them.
+We provide a likely mechanism for the ‘loss of segregation synchrony’ phenomenon.

 Article activity feed